lambduli/detour/README.md

   ∀ x P(x) => Nat(x)  -- P can be whatever and this can lead to proving that Nat(β) for some strange constant β
                       -- If P(x) can be proved true for terms outside the inductive framework you can infer Nat(x) without following the intended progression.

-  P(β) ∨ Nat(β) -- I am not sure that `∨` is a problem on their own.
+  P(β) ∨ Nat(β) -- I am not sure that `∨` is a problem on its own.
 But thinking of it right now, I am not sure what would happen if I proved ¬P(β).
 Wouldn't this lead to elimination that would just assert Nat(β)?
 I don't remember a rule like that, but who knows.

   ⊤ ∧ Nat(β)  -- This just directly asserts that Nat(β).